Kicks

 Nobody has stepped forward to claim that prize.

-Now, however, it would appear that Todd VanDerWerff, the AV Club’s indefatigable television columnist, has found the infamous episode.
+Now, however, it would appear that Todd VanDerWerff, The A.V.
+Club’s indefatigable television columnist, has found the infamous episode.
 Sort of.

 According to Todd, it’s the second season entry “Beaver’s Ring” (ahem), and the actual wording is “Don’t you think you’re being a little bit hard on the Beaver?”
 Which is kinda dirty, but not as perfectly dirty as the oft-quoted version.
 You really need the past tense to suggest that – let’s see, how can I put this delicately? – that Ward was hittin’ it animal-style.